 Clubs and Activities

-Academic Team – The MHS Academic Teams compete in Scholastic Bowl tournaments around Illinois on several Saturdays from mid-October through March.
-Do you like Jeopardy or Trivia Coach?
-Check it out!
+Academic Team – Do you like Jeopardy, trivia nights, or Trivia Crack?
+Check out the MHS Academic Team.
+We compete in Scholastic Bowl tournaments around Illinois on various Saturdays from September through January (JV) or March (Varsity).

-Art Club – Open to any student who enjoys doing art and talking about art.
+Art Club – Open to any student who enjoys creating art and discussing art.
+Sponsors – Mrs. Replinger and Mr. Delp (E111) Meetings held Tuesdays at 3:10 - 4:10 p.m. in E111.

 Authentic Voices – Open to all female students, this group offers a variety of activities that promote individual growth, self-confidence, goal setting, respect for self and others, problem solving skills, and school/community involvement.